joanabmartins/CCPtemplates/MaximoIBM/README.md

 We couldn't really find any documentation about this API, nor the customer.
 He said that IBM just informed them how to make it work.

-I've asked at least to send us some sample logs, I'm waiting for their response.

 We didn't do anything to normalize the logs.
+The CCP UI definition may also need extra care, with better api access instructions, etc.

 **API Endpoints:**